AdenKejawen/springbok/README.markdown

 ## Goals

-While the primary goal is to gain experience working with Symfony 2 and MongoDB (or any document oriented db's), we do plan on creating a handy, fully functional ticket system.
-There will be comments, notifications, categories and tags.
+While the primary goal is to gain experience working with Symfony 2 and MongoDB (or any document oriented db's), we do plan on creating a handy, fully functional ticket system, including support for:

+* multiple projects and subprojects
+* composite tickets
+* tags
+* milestones
+* user roles
+* and much more!

 ## Technology